 Ma screenwriter Scotty Landes said he wrote the horror film about "somebody that was on the outside their whole life."
 He hadn’t written the main character Sue Ann for any particular ethnicity, leaving Blumhouse Productions to read his script and recommend Spencer.
 Landes said, Taylor and Spencer wanted to do the piece because Spencer was "sick of playing the nurse, the nanny, the janitor," and Sue Ann worked none of those jobs.

-"Octavia took that role and just added 1000 percent more personality, more background, more layers," Landes told THR.
+"Octavia took that role and just added 1,000 percent more personality, more background, more layers," Landes told THR.
 "I think the weird thing about this movie is, people aren't going to hate the person that's messing up kids.
-People are going to look at this woman and go, 'I would've done the same thing too.'"
+People are going to look at this woman and go, 'I would've done the same thing, too.'"

 For Blum, working with Taylor and Spencer was terrific.
 He commented that the two best friends still lived next to each other, offering their joint property as a shooting location.
 He didn’t have to worry about "actors not getting along with the director."
 In addition to Spencer's leading role, she also served as producer.

 All of the actors who played the high schoolers in Ma — including McKaley Miller, Corey Fogelmanis, Gianni Paolo, Dante Brown and Silvers — found Spencer’s work ethic to be inspiring.
 She would watch the dailies and come in the next day to tell them exactly what she needed, Fogelmanis said, going on to explain that Spencer had such an intense focus.
-She lead by example, helping every actor rise to her level.
+She lead by example, helping every actor rise to their level.

 "I just felt so honored to watch her," Silvers said.
 "A woman in Hollywood who is producing the roles that she wants to play.
 That is badass."

-After the screening, everyone ventured off to Wolfgang Puck Bar & Grill and mingled excitedly over dinner and a wide selection of deserts including ice cream served in shot glasses.
-A DJ played hits while Ma’s writers, actors and producers circled the room.
+After the screening, everyone ventured off to Wolfgang Puck Bar & Grill and mingled excitedly over dinner and a wide selection of deserts, including ice cream served in shot glasses.
+A DJ played hits while Ma's writers, actors and producers circled the room.

 Ma will be released nationwide by Universal Pictures on May 31.